saggitar/ubi-interact-python-package/README.md

 ```

 ### Editable / Local Install
-Instead of installing from PyPi you can clone the repository and install the package this way.
+Instead of installing from PyPi you can clone the repository and install the package "from source".
 Editable installs are supported.
 ```
 $ git clone git@github.com:SandroWeber/ubii-node-python.git
 $ cd ubii-node-python
-$ < create and acitvate virtual env>
+$ < create and activate virtual env >
 $ pip install -e .
 $ ubii-client --help
 ```